 It’s time for the second part of the article about changing the application architecture from a monolithic to microservices.
-In the first part, I’ve presented you how to prepare for the migration.
+In the first part, I’ve presented you what is the difference between monolithic and microservices how to prepare for the migration.
 In the second part, I’ll focus on the details of the migration itself.
 But firstly, let’s recap what happened in the previous part of this series.

 We began our work on a live text relations platform with a code refactoring.
 Access to football games relations is restricted only to registered and logged-in users.